How excited are you to start your Facebook Business page? This is a step-by-step guide that will help you to create a

-Next, you can choose to upload a photo from your computer or choose from the Page photos you have already added.
+Next, you can upload a photo from your computer or choose from the Page photos you have already added.

 After clicking on a photo, you want to add a cover photo, and you drag the image up or down to reposition it.

 When you are happy with the position of the picture, click Save.

-There are some Cover photo guidelines that you will want to be familiar with when you are creating your cover photo.
-Facebook frequently changes their guidelines and policies, so be sure to search for any changes to the guidelines Facebook might have added.
+You will want to be familiar with some cover photo guidelines when creating your cover photo.
+Facebook frequently changes its guidelines and policies, so be sure to search for any changes to the guidelines Facebook might have added.